ashleydavis/nodejs-microservices-example/README.md

 ### Using Vagrant for development

+Docker/Docker-Compose is required to run this example microservices application, but if you don't want to install these directly on your host OS you can use a virtual machine (VM) under Vagrant and Virtual Box for development.
+Follow the steps in this section to boot the VM and then start the microservices application.

-You must have Vagrant and Virtual box installed.
+To proceed in this section you must have Vagrant and Virtual Box installed.

 Boot the VM: